blockcypher/bcwallet/README.md

 bwallet is still under development and not ready for production use.
-You could very well lose money.
 Use at your own risk.

 To get started:
 ```